wellwelwel/jsonc.min/README.md

     try {
       const configsFile = await readFile(filePath, 'utf-8');

-      // json.min will parse both JSON and JSONC extensions, even if there is no extension. return JSONC.parse(configsFile);
+      // jsonc.min will parse both JSON and JSONC extensions, even if there is no extension. return JSONC.parse(configsFile);
     } catch {
       return {};